 The corporate secretary organizes an orientation program for all new directors.
 In a series of meetings over several days, new directors are briefed by staff and functional managers on all significant areas of the company's operations, industry specific topics, risk oversight and regulatory issues.
 New directors are also briefed on significant company policies, organizational structure, security, information technology management and on critical planning and reserves processes.
 They also receive key governance and disclosure documents and a comprehensive board manual which contains a record of historical information about the company, bylaws, company policies, the charters of the board and its committees, other relevant company business information, information on directors' duties and additional board related activities and calendars.
-Shortly after their election to the board, S.R.
-Driscoll, J.N.
-Floren and G.J.
-Goldberg completed an extensive orientation program with the company's corporate secretary and senior managers of various departments.
-Each new director participated in comprehensive onboarding sessions, including in-depth reviews of the company's history, culture, practices, businesses and operations, risk framework, and ethics and other foundational policies, and in-depth reviews of legal and regulatory requirements, the Canadian climate framework, the company's emissions profile, emissions-related targets and plans for achieving such targets, and energy industry dynamics in general.
-With N.A.
-Hansen being nominated for election for the first time this year, the corporate secretary plans to provide an orientation shortly after his election to the board.
+Shortly after his election to the board, N.A.
+Hansen completed an extensive orientation program with the company's corporate secretary and senior managers of various departments.
+Mr. Hansen participated in comprehensive onboarding sessions, including in-depth reviews of the company's history, culture, practices, businesses and operations, risk framework, and ethics and other foundational policies, and in-depth reviews of legal and regulatory requirements, the Canadian climate framework, the company's emissions profile, emissions-related targets and plans for achieving such targets, and energy industry dynamics in general.
+With J.R.
+Whelan being nominated for election for the first time this year, the corporate secretary will coordinate an orientation shortly after his election to the board.

 Board and committee members participate in continuing education and maintain oversight over company operations through regular presentations by management, which focus on providing and discussing more indepth information about key aspects of the business.
 Subject to exceptional circumstances, each year the board has an extended meeting that focuses on a particular area of the company's operations and includes a visit to one or more of the company's operating sites or a site of relevance.
 These site visits help directors better understand the strengths and business opportunities unique to various operations and markets across the country, and enhance the board's perspective of the integrated nature of the company's business.
-In 2023, the board visited the Calgary research centre ("CRC"), the Kearl site and the Strathcona refinery, for a tour of the facilities and discussions specific to the operations and research at CRC, Strathcona and Kearl, including reviewing the mitigations and community engagement in respect of the Kearl environmental protection order.
+In 2024, the board visited the Cold Lake upstream facility in Cold Lake, Alberta, Canada, for a tour of the oil sands facilities and presentations specific to the operations.

-Throughout 2023, one way in which the board and its committees exercised oversight was through regularly receiving and discussing presentations and updates that focused on performance, strategy and opportunities for the business.
-Some of these sessions included ongoing reviews of upstream and downstream performance, plans and strategies, regular reviews and consideration of the company's monitoring, assessment, mitigations and engagement relating to the Kearl environmental protection order, internal audit reviews, a pension management review, community engagement strategy, litigation reviews, conflict of interest and ethics reviews and a competition and anti-corruption review.
-Recognizing the importance of cybersecurity oversight for the company, the board also reviewed and considered an information technology and cybersecurity update including strategic cybersecurity priorities, the evolving threat landscape, key security initiatives and metrics, business response plans, and mitigation efforts and system improvements throughout the year.
-The board also reviewed presentations on the company's risk assessment processes for forced labour and child labour in its supply chain to support implementation of Canadian disclosure requirements on this subject.
+One way in which the board and its committees exercise oversight is through regularly receiving and discussing presentations and updates that focus on performance, strategy and opportunities for the business.
+In 2024, director oversight included regular reviews of upstream and downstream operations, performance, plans and strategies, risk management and business controls, safety, environmental performance and sustainability, climate strategy, and board engagement relating to the Kearl environmental protection order.

+Recognizing the importance of oversight relating to cybersecurity and artificial intelligence, the board also reviewed and considered presentations relating to information technology and cybersecurity strategies to assess the security and integrity of the company's information, systems and assets, including risks relating to the use of artificial intelligence technologies by the company and others.
+The board also reviewed presentations on the company's risk assessment processes for forced labour and child labour in its supply chain.

 With strong market conditions and business performance throughout the year, the board focused on strategic direction, operational priorities, capital allocation and prioritizing shareholder returns.
-This included reviews and approval of renewal and acceleration of the company's normal course issuer bid and the completion of one substantial issuer bid during the year.
+This included reviews and approval of renewal and acceleration of the company's normal course issuer bid.